exakat/exakat-docs/Reference/Rules/Functions/CantUse.rst

 +++++++++++++++++++++++++++++++

   These methods and functions only throw an `exception <https://www.php.net/exception>`_, or raise an `error <https://www.php.net/error>`_.
 As such, they are a warning that such function or method shouldn't be used.
+Those functions could also be marked as deprecated, with an `attribute <https://www.php.net/attribute>`_ or a phpdoc.
+This is not taken into account by this analysis.

 .. code-block:: php